 As an under-graduate, I was taught about learned behaviour.
-At that time, it all felt rather pre-determined; behaviour changes were hard to win, or rather relentless – even with Pavlov’s dogs and Skinner’s rats and pigeons!
+At that time, it all felt rather pre-determined; behaviour changes were hard to win, or rather relentless – even for Pavlov’s dogs and Skinner’s rats and pigeons!
 Little was said about the impact of our own mood on our ability to learn and absorb new things.

 Later I learned about the Positive Psychology movement, led by Martin Seligman and breathed a sign of relief.
 This material casts light on how we use learning processes to absorb and exploit knowledge; to make a difference in our lives, and can go on doing that.

 In due time, I learned about neuro-plasticity.
 What’s that, I hear you ask.

 It’s not such a new idea, but the implications have become clearer with the work of modern neuro-scientists.
 Their conclusions say the body learns and adapts through life.
 Neural pathways find new routes all the time.
 Even when I hit a snag, when an ability to perform is compromised, I may be able to find a new way do the same – or similar – thing.